nlugon/nlugon.github.io/_posts/2025-06-28-Radar-ADSB.md

 ---
 layout: post
-title: Ground Radar and ADS-B for BVLOS operations
+title: Ground Radar and ADS-B for BVLOS Operations
 date: 2025-06-28 8:00:00
 description: Validating a ground radar's accuracy and its importance for BVLOS drone operations
 tags: radar adsb drones air-traffic-control systems-engineering